Virdio

 Live Workout HUD

-The core of the product used machine vision to read body poses in real time, counting actions like punches, squats, and jumps.
-AR artifacts served as both affordances showing users how to perform exercises and as hit boxes for the system to register completed reps.
+Machine vision read body poses in real time, counting actions like punches, squats, and jumps.
+AR artifacts doubled as affordances that showed users the move, and as hit boxes that registered each completed rep.

-I designed platform-specific HUD adaptations.
-Desktop took advantage of landscape orientation to show more metrics, class info, and participant data simultaneously.
-Mobile required a dynamic HUD that collapsed and expanded contextually, preserving maximum visibility of the actual workout content on a small screen.
+I designed platform-specific HUDs.
+Desktop used the landscape canvas to surface metrics, class info, and participant data at once.
+Mobile collapsed and expanded contextually to preserve workout visibility on a small screen.

 Desktop AR HUD: split squat with metrics panel, timer, and AR floor track